 The London School of Economics and Political Science is an institution with a worldwide academic reputation.
 Located in central London, U.K., the school offers students a rare opportunity to study sociology in a place of cutting-edge research and genuine intellectual excitement.
 Its sociology degree programs include:

 Stanford University is in the heart of Northern California’s Silicon Valley—home to renowned global tech companies.
 While it is best known for producing graduates who contribute immensely to the tech sector, it also has a rich tradition of fostering the arts.
 It is therefore not surprising that this institution claims a spot in the leading university for sociology.
 Some of the sociology degrees offered at Stanford University include:

 Like most social science courses, a sociology major does not equip students with the skills and knowledge for a clearly defined specialty.
 So, is sociology a good degree?
 Yes, it is.
 The degree is a springboard for many careers in the world of business, marketing, social and community service, the justice system, research, and education.

 According to the Bachelor’s and Beyond project, 20% of sociology graduates were employed in the social sciences or as counselors, 16.7% worked as administrative assistants, 12.6% in numerous sales and marketing positions, and a similar percentage were teachers (Senter, Spalter-Roth, & Vooren, 2012).

-These numbers underscore the versatility of this program and show some of the diverse sociology jobs.
+These numbers underscore the versatility of this program and show some of the diverse sociology jobs with various sociologist education requirements.
 Other potential careers for students completing a degree in sociology include:

 Survey researchers design, plan, and conduct surveys and apply statistical methods to evaluate findings.
 They help nonprofits, polling organizations, research firms, corporations, governments, and industries to extract meaning from data gathered through research.
 Many survey research roles require a master’s degree, but a bachelor’s degree may be enough to secure an entry-level job.